papillonbee/bridge-service/README.md

 ### Step 1: Create `.env` file with 4 environment variables
 The first 3 are used for interacting with the [AppSheet API](https://support.google.com/appsheet/answer/10105398) to manage `game` data

-The fourth variable is used for whitelisting request if request header `Origin` match with what's configured here
+The fourth variable is used for whitelisting REST API request if request header `Origin` match with what's configured here

 Create it at project root directory